 The base of the Moorish Giralda belfry that towers over the church and city is the oldest part of the building.
 It even uses recycled Roman stones.

-Building History of Seville Cathedral
+Building History of Seville Cathedral in Spain

-Following the conquest of Islamic Seville in the mid-13th century by the Roman Catholic King Ferdinand III of Castile, the typical reaction was to convert the exiting mosque into a Christian church.
+Following the conquest of Islamic Seville in the mid-13th century by the Roman Catholic King Ferdinand III of Castile, the typical reaction was to convert the existing mosque into a Christian church.
 The Orange Tree Courtyard and the lower section of the Giralda bell tower survived from the Moorish mosque constructed during the late 12th century but the rest of the structure was gradually replaced by a purpose-built church.

 Seville Cathedral, together with the Real Alcazar, was inscribed on the UNESCO World Cultural Heritage list in 1987.